Community radio: Brazil

 Law No 9612/1998 defines a community radio station as sound stations belonging to non-profit foundations or associations representing a public contained therein, living in a neighborhood or united by a social cause and that the station presents itself as a spokesperson of these people.
-It has to operate with a maximum power of 25 watts ERP and its tower will have the limit of 30 meters.
+It has to operate with a maximum power of 25 watts ERP and its tower will have the limit of 30 meters (100').
 These technical characteristics delineate a portion coverage of an urban area, a partial coverage in the municipality.
 As said, the community broadcaster has a cultural function, there can be no explicit commercial breaks but cultural supports of the content of the grid.
 Programming times can not be sold to third parties and broadcasting to other stations is prohibited (going against the idea of a "community radio").

 They should be open to divergent opinions and divergent lifestyles regarding each of them.
-The average radius of reach is 1 km (covering a village and a neighborhood in particular).
+The average radius of reach is 1 km (1000 yards) (covering a village and a neighborhood in particular).
 The use for the ideological-political end or to present a specific belief is not allowed.
 An entity that has interest can send the documents to the Statement of Interest Register (CDI).
 The requests received appeared in the National Grant Plan (PNO), later a notice will be opened with the documents that should be sent.
-This does not mean that the institution has obtained the radiofrequency, there will be a selection process to eliminate the competition.
+This does not mean that the institution has obtained the radio frequency, there will be a selection process to eliminate the competition.
 Even if after all it is authorized, it will have to be countersigned 90 days until the release of the National Congress, otherwise the applicant may require a provisional license.